Medicare Reimbursement for iStent Inject

 Q May a surgeon ever bill the patient directly for implanting a second iStent?

-A Yes, but only when the MAC defines the procedure, +0376T, as not covered.
+A Yes, but only when the MAC or other payer defines the procedure, +0376T, as not covered.
 Explain to the patient why a second iStent is necessary, and that Medicare or other third party payer will likely deny the claim.
 Ask the patient to assume financial responsibility for the charge.
 A financial waiver can take several forms, depending on insurance.

 - An Advance Beneficiary Notice of Noncoverage (ABN) is required for services where Part B Medicare coverage is ambiguous or doubtful, and may be useful where a service is never covered.
 You may collect your fee from the patient at the time of service or wait for a Medicare denial.
 If both the patient and Medicare pay, promptly refund the patient or show why Medicare paid in error.